percona/mongodb_exporter/README.md

          "db":"local"
       }
 ```
-When using the PBM collector to get metrics from Percona Backup for MongoDB, the user should also have enough permissions
+When using the PBM collector to get metrics from Percona Backup for MongoDB, the user should also have sufficient privileges
 to query the PBM internal collections (in the `admin` database).
 One option is to grant `find` privileges on the `admin` collection:
 ```
 privileges: [